-The Office has forecast a deficit of \$218K in 2022/23.
+The Classification Office has forecast a deficit of \$262K in 2023/24.

-This reflects a reduction in expenditure of 0.6% and reduced forecast revenue of 1% in comparison to the 2021/22 budget.
+This reflects an increase in forecast revenue of 4% and an increase in expenditure of 5%, in comparison to the 2022/23 budget.

 Significant events that impact out-year forecasting include: